 My research focuses on the intersections of language ideology, political movements, and aesthetic form in the global twentieth century.
-I am currently completing a book manuscript, New Words, Old Embarrassments: Print Internationalism and its Interpretive Communities, 1899-1945.
+My monograph Imperfect Solidarities: Tagore, Gandhi, Du Bois and the Global Anglophone, will be published in 2020 from Northwestern University Press.
 For a preview of that book, please see my earlier publications in the journals Callaloo and in Social Dynamics.

 In my second book project, I focus exclusively on South Asia, analyzing the shifting relationships between spoken language and print culture across the languages of Hindi, Bengali (Bangla), and English.
 In a recent article in Comparative Literature, I demonstrate the utility of comparing the Chinese and Bengali experiences of vernacularization; in an essay published in Interventions, I theorize the overlapping vernacular of northern India and Pakistan that is sometimes called Hindustani.

 I have a sustained secondary research interest in southern Africa, whose historical and linguistic complexity provide rich insights into the operations of language and culture in general.
-A portion of this work has appeared in the film journal Black Camera.
+In the journal Black Camera, I explored the reverberations of sexuality and post-apartheid trauma in the cinema of democratic South Africa.
+In another article, published in the journal Social Dynamics, I examined the author function in world literature through the writing of the Mozambican intellectual C. Kamba Simango.

 I am, finally, committed to the search for a feminist and anti-racist methodology for the comparative study of culture.
 You can find a (somewhat polemical) articulation of this method, focusing on contemporary debates around gendered violence, in the journal Feminist Africa; a more historically invested approach to this problem, focusing on the Indian-British cultural interface, was published in the edited collection India in Britain.